Criminal Injuries Compensation Scheme (Review) Bill

 Overview

-This bill establishes a Commission to review the UK's Criminal Injuries Compensation Scheme, focusing on compensation for victims of terrorism, both within and outside the UK.
-The Commission will propose amendments to the scheme based on its findings.
+This bill establishes a commission to review the UK's Criminal Injuries Compensation Scheme, focusing on payments to victims of terrorism, both within and outside the UK.
+The commission will assess the scheme's operation and propose amendments, submitting its findings to Parliament within six months.

 Description

-The bill creates a Commission (with a Chair and up to four other members) appointed by the Secretary of State.
-The Commission's main task is to review the Criminal Injuries Compensation Scheme, specifically examining compensation payouts to UK nationals victimized by terrorism, both domestically and internationally.
-The review will also consider the financial burdens faced by these victims.
-The Commission must submit its report with recommendations to the Secretary of State within six months of its members' appointments.
-The Secretary of State must then present this report to Parliament and propose a motion regarding its recommendations within three months.
+The bill creates a Criminal Injuries Compensation Scheme Review Commission.
+This commission, appointed by the Secretary of State, will consist of a chair and up to four other members.
+Its key task is to review the scheme's handling of compensation for UK citizens injured in terrorist attacks, both domestically and internationally.
+The review must consider the financial burden placed upon victims.
+The commission must submit its report with recommendations to the Secretary of State within six months of its members' appointment.
+The Secretary of State must then present this report to Parliament and propose a motion within three months of receiving it.
+The bill excludes Northern Ireland.

 Government Spending

-The bill mandates that any expenses incurred by the Secretary of State in implementing this Act will be covered by Parliament.
-Specific financial figures are not provided in the bill text itself, but costs will include the Commission's operational expenses (member payments, etc.).
+The bill mandates that any expenses incurred by the Secretary of State in implementing the Act will be covered by Parliament.
+Specific figures for the commission's operational costs are not provided in the bill itself.

 Groups Affected